PaulApivat/paulapivat/content/post/onboard-to-credmark/index.md

 projects: []
 subtitle: A technical walk-through
 summary: Helping data analysts use the Credmark Model Framework
-tags: ["Python", "DeFi", "Credmark"]
+tags: ["Python"]
-title: [Mirror] Onboarding to the Credmark Model Framework for Data Analyst
+title: Mirror - Onboarding to the Credmark Model Framework for Data Analyst
 ---

 **Note**: This is a mirror of a post [originally posted](https://exponent.cx/blog/onboarding-to-the-credmark-model-framework-for-data-analysts) on Exponent's blog.